 Wall-mounted Patio Heater

 While not as popular as a standing patio heater, the wall-mounted versions also have their own set of pros and cons.

-These you can mount to a wall, or in some cases mount to a ceiling.
+There you can mount it to a wall, or in some cases mount it to a ceiling.
 Make sure you look at the unit’s specifics before making that choice.

 Some of these wall-mount versions also come with a stand so that you’ve got the option of using it either way.

 Once mounted to the wall, it means you don’t have to worry about tripping over it.
-Neither need to care about using up floor space in your patio, but at the same time it’s stuck in that one position.
+Neither needs to care about using up floor space in your patio, but at the same time, it’s stuck in that one position.
 These tend to work best for small to medium sized spaces, both for outdoor or indoor use.

 Tabletop Outdoor Heater

 Not quite as popular as the standing patio heater, but as versatile is the tabletop heater.
 These are small compact units that can actually be deceiving in how powerful they can be.
 While their size isn’t exactly imposing, they are capable of generating a fair amount of heat and doing an excellent job in small sized patios.

 Tabletop patio heaters are very lightweight so you can move them around to where you want them to be.
 If you have different seating areas in your yard this can be a good solution as you can move it around as needed.
 These little units are so versatile that you can even use them in a work shed, a workshop, or other areas that could use a little extra heat.